tothemoon-org/extension-blocks/spec.md

 - Version bit: 2
 - Deployment name: `extblk` (appears as `!extblk` in GBT).
-- Start time: 1491004800 (May 1st, 2017 UTC)
+- Start time: TBD
-- Timeout: 1522540800 (May 1st, 2018 UTC)
+- Timeout: TBD

 ### Deactivation

-Miners may vote on deactivation of the extension block in the future via median-time-past midnight May 1st, 2020 UTC upon activation of a BIP9 soft-fork on the 28th bit terms at 95% vote.
-The activation MUST be after midnight May 1st 2021 UTC.
-The minimum locked-in period must be at least 26 retarget intervals.
+Miners may vote on deactivation of the extension block via another BIP9 softfork bit.
+The "deactivation" deployment's start time shall begin 3 years after the start time of extension blocks, with a miner activation threshold of 95%.
+The minimum locked-in period must be at least 26 retarget intervals (1 year).

 By this point, a future extension block ruleset will likely have been developed, which is superior in terms of feature-set and scalability (see also: